OWASP/www-policy/operational/grants.md

 ### Budgeting

 Grants should detail all likely expenses in the application process.
-Budgets should comply with all Foundation policy concerning expenses, capital purchases, operational expenses, signing authority, and travel.
+Budgets should comply with all Foundation policies concerning expenses, capital purchases, operational expenses, signing authority, and travel.
 Any upfront costs must be detailed in the application and budget and why they must be paid upfront.

 Expenses greater than the approved budget will not be paid.
 Expenses above the approved budget are at the OWASP Project and Technology Director’s discretion.
-Expenses greater than the Executive Director’s signing authority requires an OWASP Board affirmative vote.
+Expenses greater than the Executive Director’s signing authority require an OWASP Board affirmative vote.

-### Sabbatical stipends
+### Sabbatical Stipends

 Grants can be used to fund a sabbatical stipend to benefit one or more project or initiative members to achieve a specific goal over some time.
 These sabbatical grants should be time-limited to between 1 and 12 months in duration and provide a list of deliverables/outcomes.

 Sabbatical stipends do not form an employment contract with the OWASP Foundation.

-### Grant duration
+### Grant Duration

 Grants must not exceed 12 months duration.

 Grants or sabbaticals of greater duration than 30 days should consist of multiple milestones, with clearly defined deliverables that permit milestone payments.

-### Research and other high-risk grants
+### Research and Other High-risk Grants

 OWASP encourages and funds high-quality research, but this comes with risks.
 Grants funding research, where the outcome or deliverable is not yet known, or any risky activity, such as promising a significant deliverable for a small sum, should document how the grant participants will manage the risk, such as milestone payments or similar.

 Under no circumstances will the OWASP Foundation be liable to deliver on the grant if the original applicants cannot achieve the agreed deliverable in a timely fashion.

-### Restricted spending
+### Restricted Spending

 There are few restrictions on grant spending.
 However, approval of grants containing any of the following items likely result in negotiations or a rejected application: